kachaMukabe/challenge-django/README.md

     Setup your Development Environment (React Native - Getting Started guide) Fork the Challenge Repository
     Write your Code
+    Update your read.me with instructions to run your soultion and anything unique you want people assessing you to pay attention to
     Commit/push your Changes
     Please email link to your public repo to the point of contact that sent link to this challenge.